jtbricker/mlexp/README.md

-# mlexp
+# Machine Learning Experiment (MLEXP) Package

-A package for the code that runs my machine learning analysis experiments
+A package of code that I use to run machine learning analysis experiments.

+TODO:  Fill this in with usage info